rcmoutinho/salt-local-dev/README.md

 sudo mkdir -p /etc/salt/gpgkeys sudo chmod 0700 /etc/salt/gpgkeys

-# It is an interactive command - make sure **NOT to add a password**, considering salt does not support it
+# It is an interactive command
+# Make sure **NOT to add a password**, considering salt does not support it
 sudo gpg --homedir /etc/salt/gpgkeys --gen-key
 ```